anushkrishnav/dsci-644-a1/Tasks/Task_1/task_1.md

 ### Step 4: Obtain the GitHub repo_list and the subsequent Issues data from the GraphQL API
 1. Open the [Python Notebook](/Tasks/Task_1/task_1.ipynb) to proceed with the task.
 2. Follow the instructions in the notebook to obtain the `repo_list` and the subsequent `Issues` data from the GraphQL API.
-3. Upload the extracted CSV and JSON files to MyCourses.
+3. Upload the extracted JSON files to MyCourses.

 If you are new to GraphQL, you can learn more about it [here](https://graphql.org/).